trezzuri/erpnext-docs/docs/en/accounts/purchase-invoice.md

 ### 3.16 More Information

-* **Is Opening Entry**: If this is an opening entry to affect your accounts select 'Yes'. i.e. if you're migrating from another ERP to ERPNext mid year, you might want to use an Opening Entry to update account balances in ERPNext.
+* **Is Opening Entry**: If this is an opening entry to affect your accounts select 'Yes'. i.e. if you're migrating from another ERP to SOMA mid year, you might want to use an Opening Entry to update account balances in SOMA.
 * **Remarks**: Any additional remarks about the Purchase Invoice can be added here.